Gravity as the Source of Curvature, not curvature as the source of gravity

 Then describe what appears.

-This article aligns directly with PEI’s other gravity writings, including:
+This article aligns directly with PRI’s other gravity writings, including:

 Geometry as the Consequence of Gravity